 Firebird server comes in two flavors:

-- Superserver – There is only one page cache and it is shared among all client connections.
+- Superserverย โ There is only one-page cache, and it is shared among all client connections.

-As you can see, the great differences among them are the page cache and the way the server handles the processes and threads that execute your statements.
-Both are fully mature and stable and there is no reason to categorically prefer one to the other.
-Of course you may have your own specific considerations.
+As you can see, the significant differences among them are the page cache and how the server handles the processes and threads executing your statements.

 What’s New in Firebird 4